StenlyTU/LFCS-official/stuff/StorageManagement.md

   * Password must be provided

-* `mkfs.ext4 /dev/mapper/namenewdevice`

-  It creates a file system in *namenewdevice*
+* `mkfs.ext4 /dev/mapper/namenewdevice` -> It creates a file system in *namenewdevice*.

-  Now new the new device can be mounted
+  - Now the new device can be mounted.

 Close device